chris904apps/VS_BookmarkPro/README.md

  | - No comments
  | - Can't bookmark sections of code
  | - Bookmark Icon in margin doesn't display with highlighting
- | - Can't associate with TFS artifacts (Bugs, Use Cases), and no intergration with source control
+ | - Can't associate with TFS artifacts (Bugs, Use Cases), and no integration with source control

 <!--TODO: